 The University of Hawaii is actively providing financial support to talented students through its Graduate Assistant Geology Scholarships.
 The award is open for the academic year 2022-2023.

 The program is aimed at recognizing and rewarding the academic achievement and leadership ability of students.
-To be awarded this scholarship scheme, applicants must be engaged in the University of Hawaii masters or PhD degree.
+To be awarded this application scheme, applicants must be engaged in the University of Hawaii masters or PhD degree.

 Amazing opportunity for students in the USA.

 Founded in 1907, the University of Hawaii is a public college and university system that confers associate, bachelor’s, master’s, and doctoral degrees through three university campuses.
 It has three university centres, four education centres and various other research facilities distributed across six islands throughout the state of Hawaii in the United States.